OutSystems/docs-odc/src/eap/configuration-management/external-databases/intro.md

 ODC offers [private gateways](../private-gateway.md) to connect your apps to private data and services that are inaccessible through the internet.
 Since an external database is usually hosted in a private network, using a private gateway ensures security.

+[Data Fabric processes all your external system data](../../architecture/intro.md#data-fabric) uniformly, with no persistent storage within Data Fabric or ODC architecture.

 </div>

 ## Supported systems